Access4all/adg/pages/examples/sensible-aria-usage/hidden/_examples/elements-hidden-with-aria-hidden-are-not-hidden-when-referenced/README.md

 ---
-title: "Elements hidden with aria-hidden are not hidden when referenced"
+title: 'Elements hidden with aria-hidden are not hidden when referenced'
 ---